-The question of financial hardship often comes up when dealing with the removal of Defaults or Court Actions.
+The question of financial hardship often comes up when people are looking to remove defaults or court judgments.

 Let’s first cover what financial hardship actually means and how relates to credit repair.
-In today’s world it is common for people to have debts such as homes loans, vehicle finance, credit cards and personal loans.
-When credit is first approved by a credit provider a number of factors are taken into consideration including the applicants ability to service the debt.
+In today’s world, it is common for people to have debts such as home loans, vehicle finance, credit cards, and personal loans.
+When credit is first approved by a credit provider a number of factors are taken into consideration including the applicant’s ability to service the debt.

-A person’s ability to service debt is based on their current situation such as their employment or the income derived from their business, in other words a loan is approved using information current at the time, after all, we cannot expect a credit provider to predict the future.
+A person’s ability to service debt is based on their current situation such as their employment or the income derived from their business.
+In other words, a loan is approved using information current at the time, after all, we cannot expect a credit provider to predict the future.
 The reality is however things change.
-People lose their jobs, business fail, people separate and people get sick, all of which can have a profound effect on someone’s ability to make payments on a loan.
+People lose their jobs, businesses fail, people separate and people get sick.
+All of which can have a profound effect on someone’s ability to make payments on a loan.

-Let’s say a bank approved a home loan with a 25 year term, the reality is a person’s income source is almost certainly going to change during this period.
-It would be normal for someone to have a number of different jobs or business during this term and their income may fluctuate along with their ability to service their debts.
+Let’s say a bank approved a home loan with a 25-year term, the reality is a person’s income source is almost certainly going to change during this period.
+It would be normal for someone to have a number of different jobs or businesses during this term and their income may fluctuate along with their ability to service their debts.